|

 the founders—the plutocratic form, governance by the wealthy—always remains

 in place.
-As a result the electorate or society as a whole is always powerless
+As a result the electorate is always powerless

 to affect any fundamental result or real change.